leawu/Northwestern_application/README.md

 To accelerate the efficiency of web crawlers, I developed a threading tool for the team.

 ### optimizationAlgorithm.py
-Part of the optimization clustering algorithm I developed support business development decisions.
+Part of the optimization clustering algorithm I developed to support business development decisions.

+### foodpandaCrawler.py
+Data crawler with multi-threading.